Brain Hacking In Addiction Recovery

 Test yourself, try to go through a whole meeting without looking at your phone.
 If you find yourself getting anxious during the self-prescribed moratorium, it is a good sign that you have developed an unhealthy relationship with your phone.
 It is probably something you are going to talk to your sponsor about.
 People in recovery already have the roadways leading to addiction paved, it is important that you have roadblocks like your program firmly in place, lest….

 Family Recovery Specialists (FRS) understands the sensitive relationship between substance abuse and mental health problems.
-Offering a highly individualized approach to adult and teen substance abuse and mental health treatment, we provide family therapy, outpatient rehab, at-risk programs, therapeutic consulting, crisis management, and recovery coaching for guests suffering with substance use and mental health disorders.
+Offering a highly individualized approach to adult and teen substance abuse and mental health treatment, we provide family therapy, intensive outpatient rehab, at-risk programs, therapeutic consulting, crisis management, and recovery coaching for guests suffering with substance use and mental health disorders.
 Definitely we are aware of the number of clients who present with a co-occurring anxiety disorder, a disorder which can be intensified by the over-utilization and reliance on smartphones.
 If you need more information or would like to discuss your teen or young adult child’s behaviors, contact FRS today.